nils-soderman/vscode-unreal-python/README.md

 ### Documentation
-Browse the python documentation inside VS Code.
+Browse the unreal python documentation inside VS Code.
 This documentation is generated from your current engine, so it will always be the correct version & also include your own custom C++ functions/classes.

 Command: `Unreal Python: Open Documentation`